polarityio/sharepoint/README.md

 # Polarity sharepoint Integration

-The Polarity Sharepoint integration allows freeform text searching for IPs, Hashes and domains in your Sharepoint instance and retrieves related documents.
+The Polarity Sharepoint integration allows IPs, Hashes, domains, cves, emails and annotated entities in your Sharepoint instance and retrieves related documents.

 For more information on Sharepoint, please visit: [official website] (https://products.office.com/en-us/sharepoint/collaboration).